tempname11/WorkingTitle4/notes/medium_term.md

 # known bugs
 - models with more than 2^16 vertices are not imported correctly
+- direct light sometimes is "clipped" as if in a view-dependent circular "shadow"

 # intermittent bugs
 - `assert( m_head != m_tail );` in TracyVulkan.hpp